MJCherkassky/Budget-and-Polling-Station-Analysis/README.md

 # PyBank

-* The Python script analyzes financial records of a company.
-YProvided with an example financial data set.
-The dataset is composed of two columns: `Date` and `Profit/Losses`.

-* The Python script analyzes the records to calculate each of the following:
+* The dataset is composed of two columns: `Date` and `Profit/Losses`.
+The goal is to write a script that analyzes the records to calculate each of the following:

   * The total number of months included in the dataset